nowaalex/af-utils/examples/README.md

 - Every example package must have `"private": true`.
 Examples are neither versioned by Changesets nor published to npm.
 - Dependencies on public local `@af-utils/*` packages must use the exact registry version from the corresponding `packages/**/package.json`.
 - Do not use `workspace:`, `link:`, or `file:` dependency protocols in an example.
 External sandbox services cannot resolve those references after importing only the example directory.
 - Exact local package versions are intentional: they make a sandbox reproducible.
-Inside this monorepo, pnpm still links a matching local workspace package because `linkWorkspacePackages` is enabled.
+The leaf packages are deliberately excluded from the pnpm/Nx project graph; the parent `@af-utils/examples` workspace package provides their shared local development dependencies.

 Run `pnpm nx run @af-utils/examples:versions` after changing a public package version. `pnpm nx run @af-utils/examples:versions:check` enforces the contract